Harold T. Pinkett: Early life and education

 Harold T. Pinkett was born on April 7, 1914, to Levin Wilson Pinkett and Catherine Pinkett.
-He was born in the segregated county of Salisbury, ravaged by Jim Crow vigilantism.
+He was born in the segregated area of Salisbury ravaged by Jim Crow vigilantism.
 Between 1889 and 1918, whites committed seventeen lynchings and the area was named "Mississippi on the Chesapeake."
 Throughout his life, he remained committed to education, religion, and personal achievement.

-As a boy, Pinkett was a newsboy for the Afro-American and also distributed issues of the National Association of the Advancement of Colored People's Crisis.
-From 1910 to 1934, W.E.B.
-DuBois edited the Crisis, which lobbied for African American civil rights and Pinkett later wrote for the publication.
+As a boy, Pinkett was a newsboy for the Afro-American and also distributed issues of the National Association of the Advancement of Colored People's The Crisis.
+Pinkett later wrote for the publication.

-When he was sixteen, Pinkett enrolled in the Methodist institution, Morgan College.
+When he was sixteen, Pinkett enrolled in Morgan College, a Methodist institution.
 He was able to garner a Maryland state scholarship to pay for his tuition and he waited tables each summer to cover his rent.
 While at Morgan, he pledged to Omega Psi Phi, Zeta Sigma Pi and Alpha Kappa Mu.
 He graduated in 1935 with highest honors.

-Then he wanted to pursue a graduate education in history, but the University of Maryland was still segregated.
+Pinkett wanted to pursue a graduate education in history, but the University of Maryland was still segregated.
 So in the fall of 1935, Pinkett began his graduate work at the University of Pennsylvania.
 He lived with family nearby to save money and also worked for the New Deal's National Youth Administration as a social investigator in the Public Defender's Office.

 After just one year, he began teaching Latin at a Baltimore high school, where he stayed for a year and a half.
 The experience gave him the ambition to return to the University of Pennsylvania to finish his master's degree in 1938.
 However, he was struggling financially and after graduation, he returned south to teach at Livingstone College.
 He was appointed as a sabbatical fill-in for the 1938–1939 school year.
 After his appointment was over, he wanted to return to school for his doctorate.
 The University of Maryland remained closed to African Americans so he enrolled in Columbia University.

 After just one year at Columbia, Pinkett began to struggle financially and turned to teaching again.
-From 1940 to 1941, he was a faculty member at Florida Normal College in St. Augustine and taught history, government and geography.
+From 1940 to 1941, he was a faculty member at Florida Normal and Technical Institute in St. Augustine and taught history, government and geography.

-In 1941, he returned to teach at Livingstone.
+In 1941, Pinkett returned to teach at Livingstone.
 He also began to court Lucille Cannady and they married in the spring of 1943.
 Lucille also worked with the federal government, working with the Department of Labor for 33 years.

 After the war, Pinkett returned to graduate school for his doctorate.
 In 1948, he began his work at American University.
 He graduated in 1953 with a PhD in history and archival administration.
 His dissertation was entitled “Gifford Pinchot and the Early Conservation Movement in the United States," which went on to be published by the University of Illinois Press and won the Agricultural History Society's book of the year award in 1968.